Best drones for photogrammetry surveying - WingtraOne vs. other drones

 WingtraOne vs. multicopter and fixed-wing drones

-Since the introduction of the first surveying drones, the number of manufacturers has increased and photogrammetry drone technology has been constantly improving.
+Since the introduction of the first drones for photogrammetry, the number of manufacturers has increased, and drone technology has been constantly improving.

-Each manufacturer claims different data and achievements regarding their drones, mostly focusing on image quality, coverage and flight time.
+Each manufacturer claims different data and achievements regarding their drones, mostly focusing on cameras specifications, coverage and flight time.
 But how do they perform in real life?
 And how do they compare to each other based on features most important to the user?
+Read our in-depth reviews of the best drones for photogrammetry in land surveying including image quality tests, coverage results, usability and detailed specifications:

 At Wingtra, we aim at achieving excellence in photogrammetry drone technology.
 To do so, we constantly compare our own drone to the best ones in the world.
 As we are collecting this data anyway, we compiled it for you in the form of in-depth, figure-based comparisons.